rusun1/Project2/README.md

 2) cyp_p450.fasta
 3) 1w0g.pdb

-cyp_p450.fasta is a fasta file containing the sequences of the 13 p450 cytochromes that were analyzed: CYP1A1, CYP1A2, CYP1B1, CYP2A6, CYP2C8, CYP2C9, CYP3A4, CYP3A5, CYP2D6, CYP2C19, CYP2E1, CYP2B6, CYP2J2.
+cyp_p450.fasta is a fasta file containing the sequences of the 13 cytochrome P450 enzymes that were analyzed: CYP1A1, CYP1A2, CYP1B1, CYP2A6, CYP2C8, CYP2C9, CYP3A4, CYP3A5, CYP2D6, CYP2C19, CYP2E1, CYP2B6, CYP2J2.
 The sequences were obtained from uniprot (https://www.uniprot.org/) and downloaded into a single fasta file.

 1w0g.pdb is a protein structure of the CYP3A4 enzyme (https://www.rcsb.org/structure/1W0G).
 This was obtained from RCSB by searching for CYP3A4.
 I chose to use the 1W0G crystal structure and downloaded the pdb file.